ModelarData/ModelarDB-RS/docs/user/README.md

 After creating a table or a model table, data can be ingested into `modelardbd` with `INSERT` in `modelardb`.
 Be aware that `INSERT` statements currently must contain values for all columns but that the values for generated columns will be dropped by `modelardbd`.
-As parsing `INSERT` statements add signifigant overhead, binary data can also be ingested programmatically using Apache Arrow Flight.
+As parsing `INSERT` statements add significant overhead, binary data can also be ingested programmatically using Apache Arrow Flight.
 For example, this Python example ingests three data points into the model table `wind_turbine`:

 ```python